square/leakcanary/docs/ui-tests.md

 debugImplementation 'com.squareup.leakcanary:leakcanary-android:{{ leak_canary.release }}'
 ```

-You can then call `LeakAssertions.assertNoLeak()` at any point in your tests to check for leaks:
+You can then call `LeakAssertions.assertNoLeaks()` at any point in your tests to check for leaks:

  ```kotlin
  class CartTest {